-Clearly, many USAmericans are still frightened by the 911 tragedy, for Osama bin Laden and al Qaeda are alive and growing.
+Clearly, many USAmericans are still frightened by the 911 tragedy.
 No dysfunction here.
+Osama bin Laden and al Qaeda are still alive, and their number is growing.
 Who, though, should be more frightened?
-A happily married Democrat mother with two children living in New York City, or a single Republican retiree working parttime in West Lafayette, Indiana.
-New Yorkers voted Blue; the State of Indiana voted Red.
+A happily married Democrat mother with two children living in New York City, or a single Republican retiree working part-time in West Lafayette, Indiana?
+New Yorkers voted blue; the State of Indiana voted red.

-Bringing down Saddam Hussein appeared to many to be a heroic act, and Saddam Hussein's trial is unlikely to improve his world image.
-Still, many agree that important mistakes were made with regard to the US decision to invade Iraq.
+Bringing down Saddam Hussein appeared to many as a heroic act, and Saddam Hussein's trial is unlikely to improve his world image.
+Still, many agree that important mistakes were made with regard to the United States' decision to invade Iraq.
 Certainly US conduct after the invasion has been mixed.
-Of course, the world is not perfect, and it is difficult to imagine a greater potential source of human error than war.
-Simply, could we have not expected better from a world leader such as the United States?
-A well-known fable from La Fontaine teaches us that replacing a dictator with a democratic government in the absence of a clear understanding of democratic process is not a good idea.1 In effect, it will take more than a national election to secure a strong hold for democracy in Iraq.
-Are the Reds prepared to stay so long?
+The world is not perfect.
+Moreover, it is difficult to imagine a greater potential source of human error than war.
+Simply, one could have expected better from a world leader such as the United States?
+A well-known fable from La Fontaine teaches us that replacing a dictator with a democratic government in the absence of a clear understanding of democratic process is not a good idea.
+Certainly it will take more than a national election to secure a stronghold for democracy in Iraq.
+Are the reds prepared to stay so long?

-That there be no mistake!
 What is more brutish?
-Watching the beheading of a kneeling man on world television or being crushed by the debri of a 500-ton bunker-buster that falls unexpectedly out of nowhere on your neighbor's home?
+Watching the beheading of a kneeling man on world television or being crushed by the debris of a 500-ton bunker-buster that falls unexpectedly out of nowhere on your neighbor's home?
 Truly, it is both frightening and disappointing to think that the leader of the free world could even contemplate spreading world democracy with the butt of a gun.
 Unfortunately, this appears to be what has happened.